 If you want to build an email list, your blog provides a great path for it.
 It also helps you to make a personal relationship with your followers with trust.

-But, do I really need this on my blog?
+But, do you really need this on your blog?

 Why Start Building an Email List is So Important?

 But, can you control those platforms as you want?
 If they will change their rules overnight, maybe your all blog traffic can drop by 50% or more!

 The point is, we can’t control that social media platforms or even the traffic to your blog.
 The same thing may happen to Google, Facebook even for Instagram, etc.

 The thing is, you can’t get your visitors again and again if you won’t use any method to build a relationship with them.

 That’s why you need to have an email list to build a loyal audience around your new blog!

 2. The list audience will trust you

 Imagine you have posted an excellent how-to blog post.
 When the post reaches more and helps more people by solving their problems, and they would like to subscribe to your list.